tigerbeetle/tigerbeetle/docs/recipes/close-account.md

 |             `A` |            `C` | `0`     |                10 | `balancing_debit`  | (close account `A`) |
 |             `C` |            `B` | `0`     |                25 | `balancing_credit` | (close account `B`) |

-(Pass `0` as the `Transfer.amount` so that the application does not need to know (or query) the balance prior to closing the account).
+(Pass `0` as the `Transfer.amount` so that the application does not need to know (or query) the balance prior to closing the account.
+The stored transfer's `amount` will be set to the actual (non-zero) amount transferred.)

 After committing these transfers, `A` and `B`'s balances are zero: